prxnxv7/file-sharing-platform/README.md

 - **Periodic Cleanup**: Expired files are periodically cleaned up from both the database and AWS S3.
 - **Swagger Documentation**: API documentation and testing are available via Swagger.
 - **JWT Authentication**: Authentication is featured by JSON Web Tokens.
-- **JWT Authentication**: Authentication is featured by JSON Web Tokens.
-- **JWT Authentication**: Authentication is featured by JSON Web Tokens.

 ### Prerequisites